I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 If you haven’t already, you’ll install the Hello Bar script on your website.
 It’s just a line of code that goes in the <head> portion of your website.

 And you’re done!
-I timed myself.
-Even with taking screenshots, I set up this exit intent popup in 4 minutes and 38 seconds.
+We timed it.
+Even with taking screenshots, we set up this exit intent popup in 4 minutes and 38 seconds.
 Not bad for a slam-dunk marketing tactic.

 If you’re struggling with headline writing, don’t feel bad.
 You’re not alone.
 It’s tough to come up with a unique, persuasive headline, especially on the fly.